Workday/canvas-kit/modules/popup-stack/README.md

 ### getElements

 Returns an array of elements defined by the `element` passed to `add`.
+This method should return elements in the order of lowest z-index to highest z-index.
+Some popup behaviors will need to make decisions based on z-index order.

 ```tsx
 PopupStack.getElements(): HTMLElement[]